[−][src]Trait gio::ApplicationExt

 fn get_dbus_object_path(&self) -> Option<GString>

-Gets the D-Bus object path being used by the application, or None
+Gets the D-Bus object path being used by the application, or None.

-is using its D-Bus backend then this function will
+If Application is using its D-Bus backend then this function will

-return the D-Bus object path that Application
+return the D-Bus object path that Application is using.
+If the

 application is the primary instance then there is an object published